dadilev/ghdai/README.md

 ## Installation

-Create a database in your phpMyAdmin, edit .env.example with your database credentials and run the following commands:
+Create a database in your phpMyAdmin import a dump from `database/filament.sql`, edit .env.example with your database credentials and run the following commands:

 - composer install